cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Ben W: Rob Stradling had asked about how many proofs needed to be included, and in what situations might fewer proofs be needed.
 Oh, I see you already have a chart available.
 So, I guess we need to understand more about the number of SCTs required and what is the size of the SCT and the overall impact of additional overhead.

 Ben L.: It’s around 100 bytes.
 Rob Stradling has proposed some potential size reductions that I’d be happy to look into that during the revision of the RFC.
 I suppose we could get it down to about 70 bytes, or something like that.
 With the TLS extension and OCSP stapling, we only require one SCT because those can be dynamically updated, unlike certificates, obviating the requirement for multiple SCTs initially (so that if a log does go bad, we don’t end up cancelling half the certificates in the world as a result of it).
-The secondary consideration is that the more SCT you have, or are required to have, the more difficult it is for a bad guy to issue a certificate that looks validate but is not, because the more logs there will be that they will have to subvert—which currently is not a factor, but might be considered in the future
+The secondary consideration is that the more SCT you have, or are required to have, the more difficult it is for a bad guy to issue a certificate that looks validate but is not, because the more logs there will be that they will have to subvert-which currently is not a factor, but might be considered in the future

 Ryan: I do want to highlight that this is not new.
 We have announced this requirement previously, and I want to take the opportunity now and in the coming weeks to revisit these program requirements.